HubertWojcik10/mlops_project/reports/README.md

 > **make sure all members contributed actively to the project.
 Additionally, state if/how you have used generative AI**
 > **tools in your project.**
 >
-> Recommended answer length: 50-300 words.
->
-> Example:
-> *Student sXXXXXX was in charge of developing of setting up the initial cookie cutter project and developing of the*
-> *docker containers for training our applications.*
-> *Student sXXXXXX was in charge of training our models in the cloud and deploying them afterwards.*
-> *All members contributed to code by...*
-> *We have used ChatGPT to help debug our code.
-Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-* s243906: Logging, Profiling, Pre-commit, CI/CD
-* s243933: Docker, Deployment, Coding Practices, GCP
-* s243660: Sweep, Weight and Biases, Model Building, Hydra
-* s243896: Cookiecutter, API, Unit Tests, DVC, Deployment

 The team worked collaboratively on all aspects of the project, but certain parts were assigned to individual members.
 As mentioned before, we all reviewed each others work before a brach could be merged to main.
 Student s243906 was responsible for logging, profiling, setting up pre-commit hooks, and managing CI/CD pipelines.
 Student s243933 focused on Docker setup, deployment, coding practices, and integrating Google Cloud Platform (GCP).
 Student s243660 worked on hyperparameter sweeps, integrated Weight and Biases, built the models, and managed configurations using Hydra.
 Student s243896 led the setup of the Cookiecutter project template, API development, unit tests, data versioning with DVC, and deployment.